CharlesPoggers/puzzle_annoncement/README.md

 "/me It's your favorite time of the day, puzzle GANG ASSEMBLE 🧩Part {part_number} {link} 🧩"

 URL INput valdation: No empty string and must be a https://jiggie.fun/ABCDEF URL.
 Nothing else.

+**HOW TO SET IT UP**
+1) Clone the repo OR copy the puzzle)annoncement.py in notepad and save as a .py file
+2) Open the terminal